 In the past, employees used to quit for better compensation and benefits.
 Today, people quit to achieve better work-life balance, improved workplace dynamics, and career advancement opportunities.

-If your employees are leaving because their work is not meaningful, interesting, and challenging, offer them opportunities to learn new things at work
+If your employees are leaving because they don’t feel their work is meaningful, interesting, or challenging, offer them opportunities for upskilling and reskilling.

 1. Show heartfelt appreciation